fisicacat/java-projects/solar-system-simulation/README.txt

 **settings.input** file contains parameters of the time evolution in the order: number of timesteps, size of time step, force constant.

-**entries.input** file contains initial values of N bodies in the order:
+**entries.input** file contains initial values of N bodies in the following order:
 Number of bodies \n
 label, mass \n
 x-position, y-position, z-position \n